DigiNode-Tools/diginode-tools/README.md

 ![DigiNode Setup](images/diginode_install_menu.png)
 DigiNode Setup helps you to setup and manage your DigiNode:

-- Intuitively walks you though the process of setting up a full DigiNode, a DigiByte Node ONLY or a DigiAsset Node ONLY.
+- Intuitively walks you though the process of setting up a DigiByte Node and/or DigiAsset Node.
 - Almost no linux command line experience required.
-It does all the work for you.
-It's as plug-and-play as possible.
+Setup is entirely menu-driven.
-- Automatically checks hardware and OS at launch - it detects compatible Raspberry Pi hardware (if present) and lets you know if your system is compatible, and that there is enough disk space and memory to a DigiNode.
+- Automatically checks hardware and OS at launch and lets you know if your system is compatible, and that there is enough disk space and memory to run a DigiNode.
 - Checks if the existing swap file is large enough, and helps create one on low memory devices.
 - Installs or upgrades DigiByte and DigiAssets Node software with the latest releases from GitHub.
 - Lets you choose whether to run a mainnet or testnet DigiByte Node.